EXPLORING IDENTITY THROUGH PHOTOGRAPHY: DIANE SMYTH, JANE ENGLAND, TSOKU MAELA AND ADJOA ARMAH

-Discover how the work of contemporary image-makers in this expert-led discussion.
+Discover the work of these contemporary image-makers in this expert-led art discussion.

 EXPLORING IDENTITY THROUGH PHOTOGRAPHY

 DIANE SMYTH, TSOKU MAELA, JANE ENGLAND, ADJOA ARMAH

 If you missed the live talk you can catch up on the conversation below.

 The relationship between photography and social identity can take us back to the invention of camera itself, yet it didn’t take so long for the idea “identity” to be quickly recognised as something that could be manufactured in front of the camera as easily as it might be discovered by it.

 The work of contemporary image-makers has now become instrumental not only to reconstruct and question canons of identity, but also as an instrumental part in raising awareness around the political realities concerning the fight for identity rights, body politics and socio-political issues.